caprinux/Cyberthon-2021/README.md

-# Cyberthon-Training
+# Cyberthon Training
-just all the basic easy challenges
+just all the simpler challenges